 When visiting the website www.indianaline.com, cookies are saved and then stored on your computer or other device.
 The information stored in these files allows you to optimize the use of our resources.
 Cookies collect data on how the website is used, which allows us to personalize the displayed content and advertisements.
 Cookies do not allow the identification of the person on whose device they were saved.
 The user may at any time independently, using the web browser settings, delete cookies, and also disable the option of saving them on his device.

-Click on this link to learn more about the processing of personal data by Audio Klan Janusz Prządka registered partnership.
+Click on this link to learn more about the processing of personal data by Audio Klan Janusz Prządka limited partnership.